kennymudiaga/ludo-square/Docs/game-rules.md

 #### Dice Rolling Mechanics
 - **Two Dice (Default)**:
-  - Roll both dice, use sum for movement
+  - Roll both dice, use sum for movement OR split dice on separate tokens
   - Double 6s (6+6) grants extra turn
   - At least one 6 allows moving token out of home
+  - **Split Movement**: Can use each die value on different tokens (e.g., 6+3 = move one token 6, another token 3)
 - **Single Die (Classic)**:
   - Roll 1-6, move that many squares
   - Rolling 6 grants extra turn and allows moving out of home